-Unless I say otherwise, all images here are scans of silver gelatin prints, mostly from 35 mm film (a few from 120), that I developed in one of the darkrooms at Pittsburgh Filmmakers.
+Most images here are scans of silver gelatin prints, mostly from 35 mm film (a few from 120), that I developed in one of the darkrooms at Pittsburgh Filmmakers.
 (Well, now it’s Pittsburgh Center for Arts and Media, but it will always be Filmmakers to me.)
-I can’t be bothered with Photoshop, so for the most part, what you see is what I printed by hand, dust and water spots on the negatives and all.
+After 2020 (i.e., when the coronavirus pandemic put the kibosh on darkroom visits), some posts will be from scanned negatives.
+Insert heavy sigh here.

 A quick note about cameras, about which I know not much.